TengM95/Transform_face_using_cycleGAN/README.md

 <br><br><br>

-This repo contains the project of [ECE 228](http://noiselab.ucsd.edu/ECE228/index.html) 2019SP.
+This repo contains the project of [UCSD ECE 228](http://noiselab.ucsd.edu/ECE228/index.html) 2019SP.
 We named this project as `Transforming Facial Images Using Generative Adversarial Networks` .
 It can transform facail image between  male and female.